Jeremy-afk/Jeremy-afk.github.io/lab1.md

 *Working but not perfect...*

-We thought things were too messy, so we added separate tabs for each lab.
-And in each tab we added a
+Things were starting to look messy, so we added separate tabs for each lab.
+And on each tab, we added a:

 ![Alt text](Images\Lab1\home.png "Home")
 *GO HOME!*

-to enable user to return to home page.
-Very user friendly!
+This button lets users return to the homepage, very user-friendly!

 # [Return to Home](./index.html)